Consequences (Godley & Creme album): Critical reaction

 "Regardless of the finished product we just didn't want it to stop.
 The result is a weird mix of sheer brilliance and utter shit.
 I could be wrong.
 It may be all brilliant or all shit or even all brilliant shit.
 Either way it fried our/my brains for a while and is impossible to be objective about."

 In a 1997 interview Creme claimed he was not fazed by the hostile critical reaction to the album; Godley though, had been deeply affected:

 "Kevin was heartbroken, I don't think he's got over it yet.
 He was really, really upset about the way it was received, like a big turkey, really.
 I didn't take it the way Kevin did, to be honest, because I loved doing it so much and I learned so much, got so much out of it, a totally selfish thing, I didn't give a shit, I really didn't.
 And I never have, to me it's the doing of something that's the vibe, it's not necessarily the result.
 It's always a bonus if what you do does well, but it's not that precious, you know.
 I've always thought like that.

 "And I could see why it was laughed at, it does look like a pretentious pile of old stuff.
 We were self-indulgent pop stars, there's no question about it."

 Writing in Record Mirror reviewer Jim Evans described it as "a masterpiece".

 Other media

 A podcast starting April 15, 2019 revisits Consequences with interviews and background stories on the conception and reception of the production.

 The hosts, Sean McCreavy and Paul McNulty have interviewed most people involved with Godley & Creme and their former band 10cc in its various incarnations, including Godley, Graham Gouldman, Paul Burgess, Rick Fenn, Stuart Tosh, all musicians in the band, as well as industry notables including manager Harvey Lisberg.

+The "tank" photo from the Consequences booklet was used as the cover of the Chemical Brothers' 2019 album No Geography.